GeotrekCE/Geotrek-admin/docs/install/import.rst

 .. danger::
-    If a parser does not have a ``provider`` value, it will not take providers into account, meaning that it could delete objects from preceeding parsers even if these other parsers do have a ``provider`` themselves.
+    If a parser does not have a ``provider`` value, it will not take providers into account, meaning that it could delete objects from preceding parsers even if these other parsers do have a ``provider`` themselves.

 The following example would cause ``NoProviderParser`` to delete objects from ``Provider_2Parser`` and ``Provider_1Parser``.